Grammarsalad/Skilled_Meditation/README.md

 # Skilled_Meditation
-This is an add on mod for Burryaga's [Meditation](https://steamcommunity.com/sharedfiles/filedetails/?id=2891623922) for Project Zomboid.
+This is an add on mod for Burryaga's [Meditation](https://steamcommunity.com/sharedfiles/filedetails/?id=2891623922) mod for Project Zomboid.
 It converts meditation into a new skill (and will probably add an occupation or two).